 If these threats are detected, wipe them away with a cloth or spray them with water.
 For severe infestations, use an insecticide.

 In the dryer southwest, this plant is commonly used for cover in garden beds.
-In cool or humid climates, the Peacock Echeveria is best suited for indoor growth in a potted container near a bright window.
+In cool or humid climates, the Peacockii is best suited for indoor growth in a potted container near a bright window.